celsiusnarhwal/snowflake/README.md

 > [!caution]
 > **Public clients must keep their refresh tokens secure!** If an attacker steals a public client's refresh token,
-> Discord doesn't provide any means to keep the attacker from using it.
+> Discord doesn't provide any means to keep the attacker from using it and obtaining new access and ID tokens
+> indefinitely.

 ### PKCE Support